A Slice is a segment of an array. Slices build on arrays and provide more power, flexibility, and convenience compared to arrays.

 You can iterate over a slice in the same way you iterate over an array.
 Following are two ways of iterating over a slice:

-1. Iterating over a slice using for loop
+1. Iterating over a slice using package main

 import "fmt"